Religion and abortion: Buddhism

 There is no single Buddhist view concerning abortion.
 Some traditional sources, including some Buddhist monastic codes, hold that life begins at conception, and that abortion, which would then involve the deliberate destruction of life, should be rejected.
 Complicating the issue is the Buddhist belief that "life is a continuum with no discernible starting point".
 Among Buddhists, there is no official or preferred viewpoint regarding abortion.

 The Dalai Lama has said that abortion is "negative", but there are exceptions.
 He said, "I think abortion should be approved or disapproved according to each circumstance."

 Inducing or otherwise causing an abortion is regarded as a serious matter in the monastic rules followed by both Theravada and Vajrayana monks; monks and nuns must be expelled for assisting a woman in procuring an abortion.
 Traditional sources do not recognize a distinction between early- and late-term abortion, but in Sri Lanka and Thailand the "moral stigma" associated with an abortion grows with the development of the foetus.
 While traditional sources do not seem to be aware of the possibility of abortion as relevant to the health of the mother, modern Buddhist teachers from many traditions – and abortion laws in many Buddhist countries – recognize a threat to the life or physical health of the mother as an acceptable justification for abortion as a practical matter, though it may still be seen as a deed with negative moral or karmic consequences.

 Christianity

-There is scholarly disagreement on how early Christians felt about abortion, and whether explicit prohibitions of abortion exist in either the Old Testament or New Testament books of the Christian Bible.
-Some scholars have concluded that early Christians took a nuanced stance on what is now called abortion, and that at different times, and in separate places, early Christians have taken different stances.
+There is scholarly disagreement on how early Christians felt about abortion and whether explicit prohibitions of abortion exist in either the Old Testament or New Testament books of the Christian Bible.
+Abortion is not specifically mentioned anywhere in the Bible, nor is there any specific commandment against it.
+Some scholars have concluded that early Christians took a nuanced stance on what is now called abortion and that at different times, and in separate places, early Christians have taken different stances.
 Other scholars have concluded that early Christians considered abortion a sin at all stages; although there is disagreement over their thoughts on what type of sin it was, and how grave a sin it was held to be, it was seen as at least as grave as sexual immorality.
 Some early Christians believed that the embryo did not have a soul from conception, and consequently, opinion was divided as to whether or not early abortion was murder or ethically equivalent to murder.